SunnySuite/Sunny.jl/docs/src/renormalization.md

 It can be shown that SU(_N_) dynamics reduces to the usual Landau-Lifshitz dynamics of dipoles, but involving $E_{\mathrm{local}}(\boldsymbol{\Omega})$ as the classical Hamiltonian.
-Through the renormalization factors $c_k$, _Sunny's `:dipole` mode incorporates corrections to the traditional large-$s$ expansion, enhancing accuracy_.
+The renormalization factors $c_k$ can therefore be interpreted as a correction to the traditional large-$s$ classical limit.

 Renormalization also applies to the coupling between different sites.
 In Sunny,